Thinking about Bariatric Surgery?

 Vitamins And Supplements

-Regardless of the type of bariatric surgery performed, the one thing that remains true is that you will eat less.
+Regardless of the type of bariatric surgery performed, the one thing that remains true is that you will have to eat less..
 This naturally makes you more susceptible to vitamin and mineral deficiencies.
 According to the Journal of the American Osteopathic Association, nutritional deficiencies are unrecognized in approximately 50 percent of patients who underwent bariatric surgery.
 Below are some of the key vitamins and nutrients that are essential for patients post-surgery.
+Below are some of the key bariatrics vitamins and nutrients that are essential for patients post-surgery.

 Vitamin C — Low levels of vitamin C can affect tissue repair, weaken the immune system, cause slow wound healing, and more.
 Without having the proper amount of vitamin C, bariatric patients are more likely to have complications after surgery and face potentially long-term effects.